Truck Rental Guide

 - Always bend with your knees, never your back.

 You’re Home: Unloading and returning your truck

 You planned the move, rented the truck, loaded and drove to your truck to your new home.
 All that’s left is unloading your things, returning the truck and settling in.

 Unloading your Truck

 Take it easy unloading your truck and remember to carry light loads and get help with the heavier ones.
 Bend your knees and lift with your legs, never your back.
 Use moving supplies and hand trucks to make unloading easier.
 Make sure fragile items are handled carefully and check for damaged or missing parts.
 Moving is hard work, so take your time.
 Take a break if you’re feeling a little tired.
 Keep your crew motivated and hydrated with breaks, beverages, and snacks throughout the day.

 Returning the truck

 Your truck is unloaded and your belongings are safely in your new home.
 It’s time to return your truck.
-Your drop off location is listed on your Rental Agreement.
+Your drop off location is listed on your truck rental agreement.
 When you return your truck, be sure to return any accessories like the hand truck, furniture pads, and towing equipment.
-Finally, be sure to fill the fuel tank, clean any trash out of the cab and sweep any dirt from the back of the truck.
+Finally, be sure to fill the fuel tank, clean any trash out of the cab, and sweep any dirt from the back of the truck.

 - Try to park your truck in the area designated for truck returns.